keepgoing1995/covid-policy-tracker/README.md

 We have also published a national [working paper](https://www.bsg.ox.ac.uk/research/publications/variation-government-responses-covid-19) with our national methodology, data collection protocols, and description of the individual indicators.

-### Legacy database structure (from before 25 April 2020)
+### Legacy database structures

 Prior to 25 April 2020 the OxCGRT had a structure of 13 indicators (labelled S1-S13).
-Data up until this point is archived and still available in the [/legacy_data_20200425](legacy_data_20200425/) folder.
+And prior to July 2022, our data structure was simpler as we were not publishing policies that differentiated between people who are vaccinated vs. non-vaccinated.
+You can find data using our legacy database structures in our dedicated [legacy repo](https://github.com/OxCGRT/covid-policy-tracker-legacy).

 ## Using OxCGRT data